What a reverse mortgage actually is

 FAQ

-No. You keep title.
+No. You keep title in both BC and Alberta.
 As long as you keep up property tax and home insurance and the home remains your primary residence, the loan sits on title until you sell, move out, or pass away.

 Can I lose more than my home is worth?+